Declan McDaid

-Declan McDaid (born 22 November 1995) is a Scottish footballer who plays as a midfielder for Irish club Bohemians.
+Declan McDaid (born 22 November 1995) is a Scottish footballer who plays as a midfielder for League of Ireland Premier Division club Dundalk.
 McDaid started his career as a youth player at Greenock Morton, before being promoted to the club's first team in April 2013.
-However, McDaid left the club a short time later and signed for (then) Scottish First Division side Partick Thistle in June 2013.
-After two successful seasons with Ayr United, he signed for Scottish Championship side Dundee in June 2019 and would enjoy promotion to the Scottish Premiership with them in 2021.
-He would also play for Falkirk on loan.
+However, McDaid left the club a short time later and signed for then Scottish First Division side Partick Thistle in June 2013.
+After two successful seasons with Ayr United, he signed for Scottish Championship side Dundee in June 2019 and enjoyed promotion to the Scottish Premiership with them in 2021.
+He also played for Falkirk on loan before spending two and a half seasons with Irish club Bohemians, and then a brief stint with Athlone Town.

 Club career

 Greenock Morton

 Whilst still in school, Morton received a £35,000 verbal offer from Celtic but rejected it to allow him to complete his schooling.

 Born in Dunoon, McDaid made his debut across the River Clyde for Greenock Morton's first-team on 6 April 2013, coming on as a late substitute in a 5–2 victory over Airdrie United.
 He chose to reject an offer of a full-time contract with the club and left in 2013.